DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

   sec: 2621
   time: '43:41'
   who: Alexey
-- line: Well, Emily and I have known each other for over seven years.
+- line: Well, Emeli and I have known each other for over seven years.
 We worked together in Yandex and then we did the previous startup together.
 So we are a team that has known each other for a long time.
   sec: 2626
   time: '43:46'
   who: Elena
-- line: So your previous startup was also with Emily?
+- line: So your previous startup was also with Emeli?
   sec: 2637
   time: '43:57'
   who: Alexey